 Like QE2, both Cunard Adventurer and her sister Ambassador had white and black funnels to signify a change in the direction for Cunard.

 The ship had a brief career with Cunard, sailing in the Caribbean, Bermuda and Alaska.
 The vessel was replaced by Cunard Countess and Cunard Princess.

-Sold in 1977, Cunard Adventurer became Sunward for NCL.
+Sold in 1977, Cunard Adventurer became Sunward for Norwegian Cruise Line.